Public Health Sciences (PH)

 PH 666 Seminar in Infectious Disease Control (3) Strategies for controlling important infectious diseases in the Pacific area.
 Emphasis on epidemiology, ecology, and public health principles.
 Pre: 663 (or concurrent) and one semester in microbiology, or consent.

 PH 667 Infectious Disease Micro II (3) Will cover different families of animal viruses of importance to human diseases.
 The genome, structure, replication, as well as host immune responses, epidemiology, clinical features, and animal models will be presented.
 Repeatable one time.
 A-F only.
 Pre: TRMD 604 and MICR 351, or consent.
 (Cross-listed as TRMD 605)

 PH 671 Community and Public Health Practice (2) Community organization and development applicable to the delivery of health services.
 Understanding community dynamics, mobilizing community groups for effective health care practice and delivery.
-Pre: 647 or 737, or consent.
+Pre: 647 or consent.
 (Cross-listed as SW 674)